 By mail or fax using Form RC1, Request for a Business Number

 If you register by mail or fax using Form RC1, the Canada Revenue Agency (CRA) will send you a letter.
-It will confirm your BN, program accounts registered, and a summary of the information you provided.
+It will confirm your BN, program accounts registered, and give you a summary of the information you provided.

 For more information about what happens after you register for a corporation income tax program account, go to After you register for a corporation income tax program account.